executors/executors/README.md

 ### `TwoWayExecutor` requirements

-The `TwoWayExecutor` requirements form the basis of the two-way executor concept taxonomy;
-every two-way executor satisfies the `TwoWayExecutor` requirements.
-This set of requirements specifies operations for creating execution agents with a channel for awaiting the completion of a submitted function object and obtaining its result.
+The `TwoWayExecutor` requirements specify requirements for executors which creating execution agents with a channel for awaiting the completion of a submitted function object and obtaining its result.

 A type `X` satisfies the `TwoWayExecutor` requirements if it satisfies the `BaseExecutor` requirements, `can_sync_execute_v<X>` is true, and `can_async_execute_v<X>` is true.

 ### `BulkTwoWayExecutor` requirements

-The `BulkTwoWayExecutor` requirements form the basis of the bulk two-way executor concept.
-This set of requirements specifies operations for creating groups of execution agents in bulk from a single operation with the ability to synchronize these groups of agents with another thread.
+The `BulkTwoWayExecutor` requirements specify requirements for executors which create groups of execution agents in bulk from a single execution function with a channel for awaiting the completion of a submitted function object invoked by those execution agents and obtaining its result.

 A type `X` satisfies the `BulkTwoWayExecutor` requirements if it satisfies the `BaseExecutor` requirements, `can_bulk_sync_execute_v<X>` is true, `can_bulk_async_execute_v<X>` is true, and `can_bulk_then_execute_v<X>` is true.